SMART Garden Rooms offer an in-house location for safe and productive learning

 A space dedicated to your children to have fun and play in means you can keep it separate from the home environment of a calmer, adult space.
 Dedicate your garden room to your children’s toys, games, books, and more to avoid the constant tidying up.

-MAKING THE MOST OUT OF YOUR ROOM – DESIGNING FOR THE PURPOSE OF EDUCATION
+MAKING THE MOST OUT OF YOUR GARDEN ROOM – DESIGNING FOR THE EDUCATION PURPOSES

 Lighting – When designing a space for education and development, natural light is key.
 A bright, airy space gives off energy and produces the right environment for learning.
 When it comes to younger years, bright colours, shapes and materials offer a sensory experience.